Pasadena Dance Theatre celebrates

 It’s a day as exhilarating to newcomers as it is to more experienced dancers, and it plays an important part in PDT's mission as a non-profit arts organization to reach out to every element of the community.

 Also being featured is PDT’s first ever “flash mob,” which will draw together all participants in a performance capping National Dance Day.
-Check this page regularly for instructional videos that will be posted this weekend so you can practice in advance.
+Check this page regularly for instructional videos that will be posted on here so you can practice in advance.
 But don’t fear: our guest artist and flash mob choreographer, Daveione Williams, will also teach the steps on July 28 just before the curtain rises on the informal performance.

 NDD classes will begin at 9 am and conclude at 3 pm.
 For a full schedule click on the button below.

-Helping to make it all possible is a grant from the Pasadena Rotary Club as well as financial support from The Walt Disney Company Foundation, The Red Shoes, Partners Trust - Kristin Fox, and the Olson Family and Alex Olson.
+Helping to make it all possible is a grant from the Pasadena Rotary Club as well as financial support from The Walt Disney Company Foundation, The Red Shoes, Partners Trust - Kristin Fox, Econoprint, the Olson Family and Alex Olson.

 Classes are taught by our renowned faculty as well as special guest artists who will join us just for this event.